Incorrectly Wired Service Disconnect Switch

 - Use the ASD switch only when servicing the engine

 Yes, #3 is bold for a very good reason.
 The most critical aspect of wiring a service disconnect switch, and one that is far too often over-looked, is to ensure the external regulator cannot boot up with the alternators B+ terminal disconnected from the load or battery bank.
+This means placing the regultors power wire on the alternator side of the ASD switch circuit so that when the ASD is off the regulator is also off.

-“Rod, Why on Earth does that matter if the alternator is disconnected isn’t it disconnected?”
+“Rod, Why on Earth does that matter if the alternator is disconnected, isn’t it disconnected?”

 The answer to the above question simple: